rishvanth-kp/its_a_scam/doc/content/10x_atac_seq.md

 1. Perform peak calling and count matrix generation.
 To do this, skip the next step and proceed with the analysis.

 2. Convert the barcode matched sam file to a fragments file.
-The fragments file is taken as input by scATAC-seq analysis tools, and all the downstream pre-processing steps can be done there.
+The fragments file is taken as input by scATAC-seq analysis tools such as [`signac`](https://stuartlab.org/signac/), and all the downstream pre-processing steps can be done there.
 To do this, perform only the next step.

 ### Convert sam/bam file to fragments file
 While the SAM file contains all the information in regard to an aligned